By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 The cancellation followed inputs received by NTA on the late evening of 7 May 2026, four days after the examination, which were then escalated to central agencies on the morning of 8 May.
 That escalation triggered action by the Rajasthan Special Operations Group.
 The cancellation reflects the conclusion that, given the active investigation, re-conducting the examination is the right course of action to protect the credibility of the result — not a finding that exam-day security failed.

 Yes — the cancellation applies to all candidates of the 3 May 2026 examination, regardless of category.
 NRI, OCI, PIO and sponsored candidates will be issued a re-admit card on the same registered contact details.
-The NRI quota seats at deemed universities remain available for the 2026 cycle once a fresh NEET score is in hand; the cancellation does not reduce or shift seat allocations.
+With the result now declared (16 July 2026), NRI quota seats at deemed universities are live for the 2026 cycle; the cancellation did not reduce or shift seat allocations.

 No. Any offer to bypass the NEET examination for MBBS admission in India is illegal and fraudulent.
 Under the National Medical Commission Act, every MBBS admission in India — including Management Quota, NRI Quota, and Paid Seat at deemed universities — requires a valid NEET qualifying score.
 Anyone offering otherwise is selling a fraud, and engaging with such offers carries criminal liability under the Public Examinations (Prevention of Unfair Means) Act, 2024.